docker/docs/engine/installation/binaries.md

 > a dynamically-linked Docker package for your Linux distribution.

 If you want to try Docker or use it in a testing environment, but you're not on a supported platform, you can try installing from static binaries.
+If possible, you should use packages built for your operating system, and use your operating system's package management system to manage Docker installation and upgrades.
-**This is strongly discouraged in production environments.**
+Be aware that 32-bit static binary archives do not include the Docker daemon.

 Static binaries for the Docker daemon binary are only available for Linux (as `dockerd`) and Windows Server 2016 or Windows 10 (as `dockerd.exe`).
 Static